alikins/ansible/docsite/rst/developing_modules.rst

 preferences of the developers) will need to be implemented in Python and use the AnsibleModule common code, and should generally use consistent arguments with the rest of the program.
-Stop by the mailing list to inquire about requirements if you like, and submit a github pull request to the `extras <https://github.com/ansible/ansible-modules-extras>`_ project.
+Stop by the mailing list to inquire about requirements if you like, and submit a github pull request to the `ansible <https://github.com/ansible/ansible>`_ project.
 Included modules will ship with ansible, and also have a chance to be promoted to 'core' status, which gives them slightly higher development priority (though they'll work in exactly the same way).